 ACCIONA considers the fight against climate change and its related effects to be a strategic priority.
 The Company is working to mitigate greenhouse gas emissions in order to contribute to the progress of society and respond to the main challenges of sustainable development in the areas of infrastructure, water and energy, leading the transition to a low-carbon economy.

-The Sishen plant in South Africa is the largest photovoltaic plant built by ACCIONA in the world and the plant that produces the most electricity in Africa, and its forecast annual generation is 216 GWh, making it the highest-producing photovoltaic plant in Africa with generation equivalent to the consumption of 100,000 South African homes.
+The Sishen plant in South Africa was the largest photovoltaic plant built by ACCIONA in the world and the plant that produced the most electricity in Africa, and its forecast annual generation is 216 GWh, making it the highest-producing photovoltaic plant in Africa with generation equivalent to the consumption of 100,000 South African homes.

 The plant has a peak capacity of 94.2 megawatts (74 MW nominal), with 319,600 photovoltaic panels and if they were arranged in a straight line, the solar modules of Sishen would reach a length of 327 kilometers.

 - Peak capacity: 94.3 MWp.

 - Owners: ACCIONA (54.9%), Royal Bafokeng Holdings (25.1%), Soul City (10%), Dibeng Community Solar Energy Trust (10%).

 - Average annual production 216 GWh.

 - Clean energy equivalent to the demand of 100,000 South African homes.

 - 319,600 photovoltaic modules in 470 horizontal trackers

 - 250 hectares covered